brreg/brok/packages/api/README.md

 ## External applications

 This application depends on the following to work properly:
-- an Ethereum network, ether Hardhat network running locally, or Arbitrum Goerli/Sepolia/One
+- an Ethereum network, either Hardhat network running locally, or Arbitrum Goerli/Sepolia/One
 - The Graph subgraph for CapTableRegistry
 - Navnetjener API